 Some people might dispute the value of having a pet at all.
 To those people, we say: LOOK AT THAT FACE.
 Nonetheless, for the dour and ruthlessly pragmatic among you, the question may have some merit.
-After all, Devon can’t write copy, operate a camera, pitch to journalists, send Comms Plans, or do the washing up.
+After all, Devon doesn’t know what technology PR is; full-service video production is a bit beyond her; and the only inbound marketing she cares about is treats travelling inbound, at speed, towards her salivating chops.
 She doesn’t have sapience, or thumbs, which play a big part in all of those tasks.

 Well, the thing about dogs is they’re always happy to see you.
 When you’ve been beavering away on something for hours (maybe days) at a time, and the end only seems to be receding further into the distance, a dog has a noticeable effect on company morale.
 She revives flagging spirits and makes good moods even better – qualities that contribute immensely to TopLine HQ’s atmosphere of happiness and perpetual optimism (‘positive’ is one of our values).

 Even if you’re not really a dog person, you’ll come to like Devon.
 Because in truth, there’s no such thing as ‘not a dog person’: there are dog people, and there are people who don’t love themselves enough.
 With this in mind, Devon is something of a canine evangelist: winning over sceptics with bottomless enthusiasm and affection.
 She likes two things in this world above all others: you, and playing fetch.
 You’re going to like her too.
 Just let it happen.